 What to Know About the New Federal Regulations for Energy Efficiency

 The Department of Energy (DOE) regularly releases new rules focused on reducing energy consumption and pollution in the United States.
-With the most recent 2023 HVAC regulatory changes now in effect, you could wonder if the changes impact new AC units, energy efficiency and whether they’ll mean you need to replace your existing AC system.
-Here are the answers to many of the frequently asked questions on these new standards.
+With the most recent 2023 HVAC regulatory changes now in effect, you could wonder how the new rules impact new air conditioners, energy efficiency and the need to replace your home’s AC system.
+Here are the answers to the most frequently asked questions on this topic.

 Why Did the DOE Make HVAC Regulatory Changes?

 The new regulations, which took effect on January1, 2023, impact new air conditioners and heat pumps.
-These changes are designed to standardize and optimize energy efficiency, generate more environmentally friendly options and establish new standards for refrigerants and testing methods.
+These updates are designed to standardize and optimize energy efficiency, produce more environmentally friendly options and develop new standards for refrigerants and testing methods.

 How Is Heating and Cooling Efficiency Measured?

-All air conditioners and heat pumps get a seasonal energy efficiency ratio (SEER) specifying the level of cooling output in British thermal units or BTUs over a typical cooling season divided by the power consumed.
-The higher the SEER rating, the more energy efficient the unit is, as it can remove the same quantity of heat using a lesser amount of energy.
-This rating system has been an industry standard since the 1970s, enabling consumers to easily analyze different AC units and choose ones that meet their energy efficiency needs.
+All air conditioners and heat pumps have a seasonal energy efficiency ratio (SEER) indicating the level of cooling output over a normal cooling season (in British thermal units or BTUs) divided by the power consumed (in watt-hours).
+The higher the SEER rating, the more energy efficient the system is, as it can remove the same quantity of heat using a lesser amount of energy.
+This rating system has been an industry standard since the 1970s, empowering consumers to easily analyze different AC units and choose ones that meet their energy efficiency needs.

-Quite a few air conditioners also receive an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
-Unlike SEER, EER does not factor in seasonal changes and instead assesses the unit’s efficiency during peak performance.
-EER is used for determining an air conditioning system's operation during the hottest days of the year.
+Quite a few ACs also have an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
+Unlike SEER, EER does not account for seasonal changes and instead measures the unit’s efficiency during peak use.
+EER is used for identifying an AC unit’s performance during the hottest days of the year.

-Heat pump heating efficiency is measured utilizing the heating seasonal performance factor (HSPF).
-This ratio finds the total heating required during the heating season (in BTUs) divided by the total watt-hours of energy consumed.
+Heat pump heating efficiency is tested with the heating seasonal performance factor (HSPF).
+This ratio calculates the total heating required during the heating season (in BTUs) divided by the total watt-hours of power consumed.
 Similar to SEER and EER, a higher HSPF rating means greater energy efficiency.
-HSPF has been a common heating efficiency calculation since the late 1980s.
+HSPF has been a standard heating efficiency measurement since the late 1980s.

 How Are SEER2, EER2 and HSPF2 Different?

-SEER2, EER2 and HSPF2 are the most recent ways to measure AC and heat pump efficiency.
-These new standards give homeowners a more precise understanding of their energy use when they purchase a particular AC unit or heat pump.
+SEER2, EER2 and HSPF2 are the most recent ways to measure air conditioner and heat pump efficiency.
+These brand-new standards give homeowners a more reliable idea of their energy use when they purchase a particular AC unit or heat pump.

-SEER2-compliant models also use updated refrigerants with lower global warming potential (GWP) and ozone depletion potential (ODP) compared to previously used refrigerants.
-Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for repairing older units, but they won’t be allowed in new Air conditioning systems.
+SEER2-compliant units also use updated refrigerants with lower global warming potential (GWP) and ozone depletion potential (ODP) compared to refrigerants used in the past.
+Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for restoring older units, but they won’t be allowed in new Air conditioning systems.

 What Are the New 2023 Federal Regulations for Energy Efficiency?

-The changes in HVAC system testing requirements mean SEER2, EER2 and HSPF2 are more accurate.
-They include testing equipment under more realistic field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t consider.
+The changes in HVAC system assessment requirements mean SEER2, EER2 and HSPF2 are more precise.
+They require testing equipment under more realistic field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t factor into calculations.

 How Do I Find My Current HVAC Efficiency Rating?

-The first place to check is the yellow EnergyGuide label attached to the side of your air conditioning unit or heat pump.
-You can also look for your air conditioner or heat pump's make and model on the DOE’s Energy Compliance Certification Database.
+The first place to check is the yellow EnergyGuide label on the side of your AC or heat pump.
+You can also search for your system’s make and model on the DOE’s Energy Compliance Certification Database.

-Systems installed before 2023 will list a SEER rating.
+Models installed earlier than 2023 will have a SEER rating.
 Those manufactured in 2022 or earlier but installed after January 1, 2023, will also have a SEER rating.
-All units made and installed in 2023 or later will have a SEER2 rating.
+All units manufactured and installed in 2023 or later will have a SEER2 rating.

-Notice that AC models manufactured before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant units are required from January 1 and afterward.
-If a heating and cooling professional breaches these guidelines and the DOE punishes them, they must replace the non-compliant air conditioner free of charge to the homeowner.
+Notice that air conditioning systems built before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant units are required from January 1 and afterward.
+If a heating and cooling professional breaches these regulations and the DOE disciplines them, they must replace the non-compliant AC unit free of charge to the homeowner.

 Do I Need to Replace My Existing HVAC System?

-No, the shift to SEER2, EER2 and HSPF2 only places restrictions on newly made and installed HVAC units.
-There isn't any legal requirement to replace your home's cooling system.
-However, if you’re planning to upgrade, meeting the 2023 HVAC regulatory changes will save you money on electric bills and provide you with more advanced features, including smart thermostats and zoning.
+No, the switch to SEER2, EER2 and HSPF2 only places restrictions on newly constructed and installed HVAC units.
+There’s no legal necessity to replace your home’s cooling system.
+However, if you’re looking to upgrade, meeting the 2023 HVAC regulatory changes will save you money on electricity bills and provide you with more advanced features, including smart thermostats and zoning.

-Whether you decide now is the time to replace your existing AC system, or you want to keep your current air conditioning in top shape and going strong, Service Experts Heating & Air Conditioning can help.
-We’re on top of the 2023 HVAC regulatory changes and testing requirements, so we can help you pick out and install a compliant air conditioner or heat pump.
-We also perform dependable air conditioning maintenance and repairs if you’re not prepared to replace your system.
+No matter if you decide now is the time to replace your home’s AC system, or you want to keep your current system in top shape and going strong, Service Experts Heating & Air Conditioning can help.
+We’re well-versed in the 2023 HVAC regulatory changes and testing requirements, so we can help you find and install a compliant air conditioner or heat pump.
+We also perform reputable air conditioning maintenance and repairs if you’re not looking to replace your system.

-When you work with Service Experts Heating & Air Conditioning, you’re partnering with an HVAC company that understands your needs.
-We are dedicated to your comfort, environmental sustainability and complete satisfaction.
+When you work with Service Experts Heating & Air Conditioning, you’re partnering with a cooling and heating company that understands your needs.
+We are fully committed to your comfort, environmental sustainability and complete satisfaction.

-Ready to switch to a SEER2-compliant HVAC unit?
+Eager to switch to a SEER2-compliant AC?
 Still have questions?
-Call Service Experts Heating & Air Conditioning at 407-329-7661 today, and we’ll help you every step of the way!
+Call Service Experts Heating & Air Conditioning at 954-736-4314 today, and we’ll help you each step of the way!